What should I know when employed as emergency personnel?

 - when in direct contact with blood or body fluids, secretions or excretions and surfaces and objects exposed to them

 NOTE: Emergency personnel do not routinely require gowns, masks and protective eye wear.
-This equipment should, however, be available for certain medical emergencies such as controlling bleeding with spurting blood.
+This equipment should, however, be available for certain medical emergencies such as controlling bleeding.